The Bankrate promise

 Additional auto insurance coverage options in New Jersey

 Many drivers in New Jersey choose to purchase car insurance coverage beyond the state minimum requirements.
 Adding endorsement coverage to your policy will increase your monthly premium, but you get a higher level of financial protection.
 Here are some of the most common add-on coverage types in New Jersey:

-- Collision coverage: Collision coverage will pay for your vehicle’s damage after an accident.
-The average cost of collision coverage in New Jersey is around $422 per year.
-If you have a basic policy, collision coverage may not be an option.
+- Collision coverage: Collision coverage will help pay for your vehicle’s damage after an at-fault accident or if you are hit by an uninsured driver.
+A deductible may apply and if you have a basic policy, collision coverage may not be an option.

 - Comprehensive coverage: Comprehensive coverage pays for vehicle damages related to non-collision events, like fire, flooding, theft and vandalism.
-The average premium for comprehensive coverage in New Jersey costs $130 per year.
-If you have a basic policy, comprehensive coverage may not be an option.
+As with collision coverage, comprehensive may not be an option for those with a basic policy, and a deductible may apply.

 - Accident forgiveness: Accident forgiveness will keep your insurance rate from increasing after an at-fault accident.
-This coverage usually only applies to your first accident.
+This endorsement usually only applies to your first accident.

-- Rental car reimbursement: If your vehicle is getting repaired after a covered claim, rental car reimbursement coverage will pay for the cost of a rental.
-Some insurance companies include this coverage for free with a full coverage policy.
+- Rental car reimbursement: If your vehicle is out of commission for repairs after a covered claim, rental car reimbursement coverage will help pay for the cost of a rental.